pip-services/pip-services-docs/content/en/getting_started/recipes/configuring_credentials/_index.md

 #### Delete

-To delete a credential parameter from a CredentialParams object, we can use the remove() method, which takes the parameter’s name as input.
+To delete a credential parameter from a CredentialParams object, we can use the remove() method, which takes the parameter's name as input.
 This example explains how to use it:

 {{< tabsection >}}
   {{< include "./__code14_node.md" >}}